 How to get started:

 In order to be considered for a forbearance or payment modification, you must first let us know about your circumstances and how you are impacted.
-Deferment is not automatic.
+Approval is not automatic.

 Online: Click here to electronically complete an application for assistance.

 By Mail: Click here to download an application.
-Once completed, please mail it to 1 Commerce Street, Poughkeepsie, NY 12603 – ATTN: Mortgage Servicing
+Once completed, please mail it to 1 Commerce Street, Poughkeepsie, NY 12603 – ATTN: Collection Department

 By Phone: If you are unable to complete the online or PDF application, please call us and we will mail you a form.

-Once the crisis is over, we would work with you to determine the best course of action when you’re ready to resume payments.
+Once your forbearance period is over, we will work with you to determine the best course of action when you’re ready to resume payments.